Charles Kendall Gilbert

-Charles Kendall Gilbert (August 6, 1878 – November 18, 1958) was bishop of the Episcopal Diocese of New York, serving from 1947 to 1950.
+Charles Kendall Gilbert (August 6, 1878 – November 18, 1958) was the eleventh bishop of the Episcopal Diocese of New York, serving from 1947 to 1950.
 He served as suffragan from 1930 to 1946.
 He retired in 1950.

 Education

 Gilbert attended Hamilton College from where he earned a Bachelor of Arts in 1902 and a Master of Arts in 1905.
 He was awarded a Doctor of Divinity from the same institution in 1925.
-In 1905 he also graduated with a Bachelor of Sacred Theology from General Theological Seminary, from where he was also awarded a Doctor of Sacred Theology in 1931.
-He was awarded a Doctor of Letters from Hobart College in 1947 and another Doctor of Divinity in 1949, this time from Trinity College.
+In 1905 he also graduated with a Bachelor of Sacred Theology from General Theological Seminary, from where he was also awarded an honorary Doctor of Sacred Theology in 1931.
+He was awarded a Doctor of Letters from Hobart College in 1947 and another honorary Doctor of Divinity in 1949, this time from Trinity College.

 Ordination

 Gilbert was ordained deacon in 1905 and priest in 1906.
-He served as rector of Trinity Church in New Dorp, Staten Island, New York City from 1905 till 1906.
+He served as rector of Trinity Church in New Dorp, Staten Island, New York City, from 1905 till 1906.
 He then became rector of Grace Church in Millbrook, New York, while in 1912, he became the editor of The Churchman, a post he retained till 1918.
 From 1918 till 1920 he served as rector of the Church of St James the Less in Scarsdale, New York.
 For the next ten years he served as the executive secretary of the Social Service Commission of the Diocese of New York.